microsoft/MLHyperparameterTuning/README.md

 1. Create an Azure ML Service workspace.
 2. Create an Azure ML Compute cluster.
 3. Upload training, tuning, and testing data to Azure Storage.
-4. Configure a HyperDrive random parameter search.
+4. Configure a HyperDrive random hyperparameter search.
 5. Submit the search.
 6. Monitor until complete.
 7. Retrieve the best set of hyperparameters.